gergo-szendrei/genesys-homework/README.md

 * Why using HTTP API instead of REST API?
   * Unlike REST API, HTTP API supports JWT Authorizer which is the easiest option with Cognito, also provides smaller cost for API calls

+* Why not using bcrypt for hashing?
+  * I had only a MAC and a Windows PC available for building the package, but AWS requires Linux built package to run.